-If all of the above apply, you can deduct the prepaid feed when paid, subject to the overall limit for Prepaid farm supplies explained on page F-4.
+If all of the above apply, you can deduct the prepaid feed when paid, subject to the overall limit for Prepaid farm supplies explained earlier.
 If all of the above do not apply, you can deduct the prepaid feed only in the year it is consumed.

 Do not include the cost of transportation incurred in purchasing livestock held for resale as freight paid.
-Instead, add these costs to the cost of the livestock and deduct them when the livestock is sold.
+Instead, add these costs to the cost of the livestock.

 Deduct on this line premiums paid for farm business insurance.
-Deduct on line 17 amounts paid for employee accident and health insurance.
+Deduct on line 15 amounts paid for employee accident and health insurance.
 Amounts credited to a reserve for self-insurance or premiums paid for a policy that pays for your lost earnings due to sickness or disability are not deductible.
 For details, see chapter 6 of Pub.
 535.

 Interest allocation rules.
 The tax treatment of interest expense differs depending on its type.
 For example, home mortgage interest and investment interest are treated differently.
 "Interest allocation" rules require you to allocate (classify) your interest expense so it is deducted (or capitalized) on the correct line of your return and receives the right tax treatment.
-These rules could affect how much interest you are allowed to deduct on Schedule F.
+These rules could affect how much interest you are allowed to deduct on Schedule F (Form 1040).